-Art of Film Grades 11, 12 Credit .5
+LittoFilm Grades 11 and 12 Credit .5

 This is an introductory course that acquaints students with the art of film and enables them to gain a greater understanding and appreciation of this important medium.
 The course covers the history of cinema, various cinematic theories and genres, and profiles the industry's most influential directors.
 The course also incorporates extensive screenings of selected films and readings from film literature.